silverlays/Update86Box/README.md

 </p>

 ## Features
-- Update or download 86Box executable from the last available artifact.
+- Update or download 86Box executable from the last available artifact (you can choose between Old or New dynarec).
+Only the 64 bits version for now.
-- Update or download the last ROMS package (mandatory for 86Box)
+- Update or download the last ROMS package. (mandatory for 86Box)
-- Show a changelog between the installed and the last version
+- Show a changelog between the installed and the last version.
-- Auto detect if ROMS must be updated too (based on modification date Vs last commit date)
+- Auto detect if ROMS must be updated too. (based on modification date Vs the last commit date)
 - Only show GUI if executable or roms must be updated, otherwise it just try the feature below.
-- Execute `86Manager.exe` (if found in the same folder) after update or close itself.
+- Execute `86Manager.exe` (if found in the same folder) after update or it just close itself.

 ## Requirements
 - [PySide6](https://pypi.org/project/PySide6/)